ophub/amlogic-s9xxx-armbian/documents/README.md

 armbian-update -s
 ```

-If you encounter network connectivity issues with github.com and cannot download updates online, you can manually download the kernel files, upload them to any directory on your Armbian system, navigate to that directory, and execute `armbian-update` to perform a local installation.
-If a complete set of kernel files is detected in the current directory, the system will prioritize using the local kernel for the update.
-The kernel is available in two formats: `tar` and `deb`.
-The 4 required files for each are as follows:
+If network issues prevent downloading from github.com, manually download the kernel files, upload them to any directory on your Armbian system, navigate to that directory, and run `armbian-update` for local installation.
+The system automatically prioritizes local kernel files when a complete set is detected in the current directory.
+The kernel is available in `tar` and `deb` formats.
+Each requires 4 files:

 - The 4 required files for `tar` format updates are: `header-xxx.tar.gz`, `boot-xxx.tar.gz`, `dtb-xxx.tar.gz`, and `modules-xxx.tar.gz`.
 - The 4 required files for `deb` format updates are: `linux-image-xxx.deb`, `linux-dtb-xxx.deb`, `linux-headers-xxx.deb`, and `linux-libc-dev-xxx.deb`.
-- Other kernel files are not required; their presence will not affect the update process, as the system can accurately identify the necessary files.
-You can freely switch between any supported kernel versions, such as changing from kernel 6.6.12 to 5.15.50.
+- Additional kernel files are optional and do not affect the update process, as the system accurately identifies the required files.
+Any supported kernel version can be installed, e.g., switching from 6.6.12 to 5.15.50.

-Custom options set by `-r`/`-u`/`-b`/`-d` parameters can be permanently written into the relevant parameters in the individual configuration file `/etc/ophub-release`, to avoid entering it each time.
+Custom options set via `-r`/`-u`/`-b`/`-d` can be saved permanently in `/etc/ophub-release` to avoid re-entering them each time.
 The corresponding settings are:

 ```shell
 # Assign values to custom parameters